shivasankarka/Tenka/README.md

 ## Features

+- **Create & Remove environments**: Easily create virtual environments to isolate your projects and manage their dependencies and remove them easily.
+- **Activate and deactivate environments**: Switch between different environments to work on different projects without conflicts.
+- **Install packages**: Install packages directly into a specific environment, ensuring that your project has the necessary dependencies.
-- **Search Packages**: Quickly find the Mojo packages you need.
+- **Search Packages**: Quickly find the Mojo packages you need from Github.
-- **Install Packages**: Easily install Mojo packages from GitHub repositories.
-- **Remove Packages**: Cleanly remove unwanted Mojo packages from your projects.
+- **Uninstall Packages**: Cleanly remove unwanted Mojo packages from your projects.

 ## Long terms goals
-- Ability to create and deactivate virtual environments
+- Ability to create and deactivate mojo environments with different mojo versions.
-- Ability to install packages to specific environments
 - Better control over package installation from GitHub
 - Improved dependency management
 - Support for package versioning